 The economic and political situation is deteriorating in Venezuela; with rampant inflation and accelerating scarcity of basic staples as consequence.
-JHS follows the developments with special focus on the human rights violations, as President Maduro faces his toughest opposition since the election last year.
+42 people have so far been killed and 873 injured, in the protests against the reigme.
+JHS follows the developments with special focus on the human rights violations.
 Read more

 Tremendous amount of recourses are being spend in a try to overthrow the post-Cold War liberal order.
 The Russian intervention on the Crimean peninsula is just one example of authoritarian regimes try to redefine the definition of democracy and to return to the totalitarian past of the society.
 Jointly for these regimes is what they call the “containment democracy” doctrine, where the interest of the own nation with its corrupt authoritarian system has higher priority rather than a free society.
 The Russian intervention in Ukraine is just one piece in this greater ambition, of which Beijing, Riyadh and Teheran also stares as figureheads, where the word of democracy is being used to legitimate regular violations on the human rights.

 Meanwhile these states try to spread their propaganda against a democratic world order; the countries of the West must continue their struggle with gaining a hearing of their views and ideas of a free society.
 It is therefore high time to perceive the seriousness and openly stand up for words such as democracy, peace and freedom in their full sense.